oktadev/auth0-spring-boot-angular-crud-example/README.md

   --reveal-secrets
 ```

-Copy the results from the CLI into an `okta.env` file:
+Copy the results from the CLI into an `.okta.env` file:

 ```shell
 export OKTA_OAUTH2_ISSUER=https://<your-auth0-domain>/